-- 7.2.1 Amend subparagraph (a): Overview.
+7.2.1 Amend subparagraph (a): Overview.
 The dynamometer operation consists of a single, 600 second test on the US06 driving schedule, as described in appendix I, paragraph (g), of this part.
 The vehicle is preconditioned in accordance with §86.132-00, to bring it to a warmed-up stabilized condition.
 This preconditioning is followed by a 1 to 2 minute idle period that proceeds directly into the US06 driving schedule during which continuous proportional samples of gaseous emissions are collected for analysis.
 If engine stalling should occur during testing, follow the provisions of §86.136-90 (engine starting and restarting).
 For vehicles with Otto-cycle auxiliary power units, the composite samples collected in bags are analyzed for THC, CO, CO2, CH4 and NO_x.
 For vehicles with diesel-cycle auxiliary power units, THC is sampled and analyzed continuously according to the provisions of §86.110.
 Parallel bag samples of dilution air are analyzed for THC, CO, CO2, CH4 and NO_x.
-The second US06 (the cycle after the preconditioning) cycle shall be used to calculate emissions and shall meet the state-of-charge net tolerances as calculated in section F.10.
+The second US06 (the cycle after preconditioning) shall be used to calculate emissions and shall be within the state-of-charge net tolerances as calculated in section F.10.

-- 7.2.2 Amend subparagraph (b) as follows.

-- 7.2.2.1 Amend subparagraph (b)(2): Position the test vehicle on the dynamometer and restrain.
+7.2.2.1 Amend subparagraph (b)(2): Position the test vehicle on the dynamometer and restrain.

-- 7.2.3 Subparagraph (c).
+7.2.3 Subparagraph (c).
 [No change.]

-- 7.2.4 Amend subparagraph (d): Practice runs over the prescribed driving schedule may be performed at test point to permit sampling system adjustment.
+7.2.4 Amend subparagraph (d): Practice runs over the prescribed driving schedule may be performed at test point to permit sampling system adjustment.

-- 7.2.5 Subparagraph (e).
-[No change.]

-- 7.2.6 Amend subparagraph (f) as follows.
+7.2.6 Amend subparagraph (f) as follows.

-- 7.2.6.1 Amend subparagraph (f)(2)(i): Immediately after completion of the US06 preconditioning cycle, idle the vehicle.
+7.2.6.1 Amend subparagraph (f)(2)(i): Immediately after completion of the US06 preconditioning cycle, idle the vehicle.
 The idle period is not to be less than one minute or not greater than two minutes.
-During the idle period, one of the following conditions shall apply: - (i) For vehicles that do not allow the auxiliary power unit to be manually activated and are charge sustaining over the USO6, the vehicle shall remain on during the idle period.
-The battery state-of-charge shall be recorded after the vehicle has started idle. - (ii) For vehicles that allow the auxiliary power unit to be manually activated, the vehicle shall remain turned on with the auxiliary power unit operating during the idle period. - 7.2.6.2 Amend subparagraph (f)(2)(ix): At the completion of the test power unit and are charge sustaining over the US06, determine if the SOC criterion in section F.10 is satisfied at the end of the US06 emission test.
-If the subparagraph (f)(2)(i), without the preconditioning cycle.
-Up to two three US06 emission tests shall be allowed to satisfy the SOC criterion.
-The idle period between multiple test cycles shall not to be less than one minute and not greater than two minutes.
-For the final test cycle, turn off the vehicle two seconds after the end of the last deceleration.
-During the idle period between multiple test cycles, one of the following conditions shall apply: - (i) For vehicles that do not allow the auxiliary power unit to be manually activated, the vehicle shall remain on during the idle period. - (ii) For vehicles that allow the auxiliary power unit to be manually activated, the vehicle shall remain turned on with the auxiliary power unit operating during the idle period.
+During the idle period, one of the following conditions shall apply:

+(i) For vehicles that do not allow the auxiliary power unit to be manually activated and are charge-sustaining over the US06, the vehicle shall remain on during the idle period.
+The battery state-of-charge shall be recorded after the vehicle has started idle.

+(ii) For vehicles that allow the auxiliary power unit to be manually activated, the vehicle shall remain turned on with the auxiliary power unit operating during the idle period.

+7.2.6.2 Amend subparagraph (f)(2)(ix): For vehicles that do not allow manual activation of the auxiliary power unit and are charge-sustaining over the US06, determine if the SOC criterion in section F.10 is satisfied at the end of the US06 emission test.
+If the SOC criterion is not satisfied, then repeat dynamometer test run from subparagraph (f)(2)(i).
+Up to two US06 emission tests shall be allowed to satisfy the SOC criterion.
-US06 cycle, For vehicles that do not allow manual activation of the auxiliary

-SOC criterion is not satisfied, then repeat the dynamometer test run from